mithom/streamlabs_rpgGame/README.md

 upon death: lose everything except coins
 Persist ability: get best weapon for lvl until you reach your persisted weapon

-default currency
+self addition: while being attacked, cannot attack someone who isn't in your combat already -> for each combat group, only 1 person can defend/counter/flee default currency